 The District does not receive a substantial amount of property taxes.
-For the year, the District received \$113,021 in property taxes.
+For the year ended June 30, 2011 and 2010, the District received \$115,741 and \$113,021, respectively.
 The District does not receive property tax from every parcel in its service area, only those parcels for which the property taxes were negotiated at the time it was annexed.